ox-vgg/vise/doc/Visual-Vocabulary.md

   * Number of clusters: 10000
   * Hamming embedding: 64

 The resulting generic visual vocabulary is shipped with the VISE software so that it can be used for any new project.
-This generic visual vocabulary is also available for [download](https://www.robots.ox.ac.uk/~vgg/software/vise/download/2.x.y/relja_retrival/generic-visual-vocabulary/imcount53629).
+This generic visual vocabulary is also available for download: [zip 6.3MB](https://www.robots.ox.ac.uk/~vgg/software/vise/download/2.x.y/relja_retrival/generic-visual-vocabulary/imcount53629-imsize400x400-voc10k-hamm64.zip).

 ***